pmb-7684/Data_Mining_Regression_Project3/README.md

 ### **DataSet**

-The data set was donated on 09/16/2023 to UC Irvine Machine Learning Repository.
+The data set was donated on September 16, 2023 to UC Irvine Machine Learning Repository.
 It includes 4 CSV files for wave energy converters farms based in Perth and Sydney, Australia.
 Each city contains two files, one containing information on 49 wave energy converters (buoys) and another containing 100 wave energy converters.
 The total project contains 63,600 observations and 149 features.

 The Perth Wave 49 dataset was used for this project.
 It contains 36,044 observations and 149 features.